Agoric/documentation/main/getting-started/README.md

 We also have an **[Agoric Glossary](https://agoric.com/documentation/glossary/)** for terms we've given Agoric-context definitions to (i.e. what does *mint* mean in an Agoric context?).

-For more about Agoric's ideas, plans, and goals, see our **[Learn More](https://agoric.com/)** page.
-It has links to Agoric's company homepage and various documents and videos you may find useful, such as conference talks, white papers, conference papers, etc.
+For more about Agoric's ideas, plans, and goals, see our **[homepage](https://agoric.com/)**.
+It has links to various documents and videos you may find useful, such as conference talks, white papers, conference papers, etc.

 Finally, we have links to the ultimate documentation; the **[GitHub repositories](https://github.com/Agoric/)** for the code that defines the Agoric SDK.